Unit generator

 Unit generators (or ugens) are the basic formal units in many MUSIC-N-style computer music programming languages.
-They are sometimes called opcodes (particularly in Csound), though this expression is not accurate in that these are not machine-level instructions.
+They are sometimes called opcodes (particularly in Csound), though this expression is not considered accurate in that these are not written directly as machine-level instructions.

 Unit generators form the building blocks for designing synthesis and signal processing algorithms in software.

+The unit generator theory of sound synthesis was first developed and implemented by Max Mathews and his colleagues at Bell Labs in the 1950s.

+Examples

-For example, a simple unit generator called OSC could generate a sinusoidal waveform of a specific frequency (given as an input or argument to the function or class that represents the unit generator).
+A simple unit generator called OSC could generate a sinusoidal waveform of a specific frequency (given as an input or argument to the function or class that represents the unit generator).
 ENV could be a unit generator that delineates a breakpoint function.
 Thus ENV could be used to drive the amplitude envelope of the oscillator OSC through the equation OSC*ENV.
 Unit generators often use predefined arrays of values for their functions (which are filled with waveforms or other shapes by calling a specific generator function).

-The unit generator theory of sound synthesis was first developed and implemented by Max Mathews and his colleagues at Bell Labs in the 1950s.

-Code example

-In the SuperCollider language, the .ar method in the SinOsc class is a UGen that generates a sine wave.
+In the SuperCollider language, the .ar method in the SinOsc class inherits methods from an overarching unit generator class (UGen) that generates a sine wave.
 The example below makes a sine wave at frequency 440, phase 0, and amplitude 0.5.